 WE LOVE MAIL!
 We highly recommend prewriting letters/packages and bringing them with you Sunday when you drop off your camper.
 This saves on postage and time in transit.
-Please label mail: Camper Name, Camp Attending/Dates, and the DAY you would like them to receive it.
+Please label mail: Camp Location (Main Camp), Camp Attending/Dates, Camper Name, and the DAY you would like them to receive it.
 Check out our Palomar Care Packages!
 You can also get your camper a dozen chocolate chip cookies to eat during Free Time and share with their friends.
 All proceeds will go to our Camper Scholarship Fund!

 How much money should I send with my camper?

 We have a gift shop that includes candy and apparel.
 Usually $50 covers more

 than enough.
 When you come and pick your camper up, the gift shop will be open

 What if my camper takes medication?
 All medications must be administered

 by our trained staff.
 If your camper needs to take medication at camp, you must